Psalm 23:1-6

 You spread the table before me in the sight of my foes;

-The imagery shifts from shepherd to host.
-God prepares a banquet, a sign of honor and fellowship.
 Even in the presence of enemies, the psalmist enjoys God’s favor and protection.

 you anoint my head with oil; my cup overflows.